Research

 October 2022

 In this paper, we examine the effect of COVID-induced lockdowns and compliance on the potato supply chain in Punjab, Pakistan.
 By combining granular price level information from various sources and primary survey data of over a thousand farmers, we show that the middlemen were the clear winners in the supply chains during COVID-induced lockdowns.
 During COVID, the middlemen retained a higher share of prices, both upstream and downstream of the vertical supply chain.
-Besides bearing the burden of reduced price shares, we also show that the farmers who lacked market linkages and depended on unlicensed agents were affected the most.
-This effect is accentuated when farmers receive additional services from middlemen, such as credit and transport.

 Research in Progress